Are There Any 1 Year MHA Programs Online?

 Yes, many accelerated online MHA programs have options to specialize.
 Specialization options vary from program to program, but popular options include healthcare leadership and health administration for care through the life cycle.
 Due to the accelerated timeline, specialization options are more likely to have a specific “track” to them.
 This means that rather than being completed through building a schedule of elective courses or performing independent research, your specialization will be included in your core curriculum.

-Is there financial aid available for online accelerated MHA students?
+Is there financial aid available for these programs?

 Whether or not your school offers financial aid for online students in accelerated online MHA programs will vary from school to school and depend on the program’s accreditation status.
 One of the many reasons it’s important to choose an accredited program is that this will make you eligible for federal financial aid.
 Make sure to also fill out your Free Application for Federal Student Aid (FAFSA) on time.
 You may also be eligible for private scholarships from charitable foundations or tuition assistance from an employer.